RealityVirtually2019/xable/README.md

 -- Franco

--- Susan-is an educator/entrepreneur; previously managed a UX agency in global consulting firm for 10 years,advocated for web/mobile accessibiliy with commercial and govt.clients including US Dept. of Education for 7 years
+-- Susan-is an educator/entrepreneur and former Director of Digital Strategy at Harvard University; previously managed a UX agency in global consulting firm for 10 years, advocated for and delivered web/mobile accessibiliy with commercial/govt.clients including US Dept. of Education for 7 years.
+On a personal note, her husband has MS with cognitive/motor issues.
+He has tried and struggled with XR experiences